LOADING ...

 Carl: I'm the . . .

-FZ: You know what I used to do?
+FZ: You know what I to do?
 I used to watch him eat.
 And while he was eating, I would talk to him while he was eating, and I would ask him what he's doing.
-And he would say, "I'm the chicken to measure it."
+And he would say, "I'm using the chicken to measure it."

 Ok . . .

-Don: Can I borrow your
+Don: Can I your comb?

-Phyllis: You know what I to do?
+Phyllis: You what I used to do?

 What are you doing with that?